The Smithy is part of a sensitively renovated farm, which combines rural charm with stylish design.

 En suite shower room with shower, basin and WC.

-There is covered parking in addition to parking in the courtyard.
+There is covered parking in addition to parking outside the property in the courtyard.

 Babies & Children

-A travel cot and highchair can be provided on request, however please note there is limited space in the bedroom for a travel cot.
+A travel cot and highchair can be provided on request, however, please note that there is limited space in the bedroom for a travel cot.

-Two dogs are welcome at The Smithy.
+Two dogs are welcome at The Smithy at a charge of £15 per dog.
 Additional dogs may be considered on request.

 Bed linen, towels and guest toiletries are provided.
 A hairdryer is provided.